anilkoma/SKYGOAL_TASK/README.md

 * javascript
 * CSS3

-### This project is mobile, tap and desktop responsive
+### This project is Mobile, Tab and also Desktop responsive